cgalmozzi/NaTprtocols_trial4/Readme_SeRP.md

 ```

 -	the example reference files contain information on transcripts/sequence/tRNA of yeast’s chromosome 1 only
--	sample1-4.sam are Ssb1 selective and total translatome samples from Döring et al. 2017 containing only reads mapping to yeast’s chromosome 1
+-	sample1-4.sam are Ssb1 selective and total translatome samples from Döring et al. 2017 containing only reads mapping to yeast’s chromosome 1.
+-   samples sample1_demo.sam and sample2_demo.sam correspond to Total translatome and sample4_demo.sam and sample5_demo.sam Ssb-bound translatome.
--	set current working directory to: main folder containing samples and scripts
+-	set current working directory to: main folder containing samples and scripts.

 ## Command lines